NayemHasanLoLMan/Harry-Potter-AI-Bot/README.md

 **Harry-Potter-AI-Bot** is a fan-focused conversational AI trained using the content of the official Harry Potter books.
 Using **OpenAI** for natural language understanding and **Pinecone vector database** for semantic retrieval, the bot answers any question related to the Harry Potter universe.

-When book content is insufficient, the AI fills gaps using its general language model capabilities — always staying in character as a passionate Harry Potter enthusiast.
+When book content is insufficient, the AI fills gaps using its general language model capabilities, always staying in character as a passionate Harry Potter enthusiast.

 ---